AlexandraEL9/course-notes/HTML.md

 ## What is HTML?

 HTML stands for **HyperText Markup Language**.
 It’s the standard language used to structure content on the web—think of it as *the skeleton of a webpage*.

+- It structures websites like a skeleton.
+- Uses tags to add:
+  - Images
+  - Text
+  - Headings
+  - Other basic elements (unstyled by default)
+- HTML builds the foundation; CSS adds the style.

 ### Glossary 1
 | Term        | Definition                                                                        |